EOSIO/vt-blockchain-bootcamp-starter/docs/index.md

 ## Mac OS X or Linux

-You're good to go! :100:
+You're good to go!

 ## Windows

-If the machine you are bringing to the Bootcamp is Windows, please click here and [follow the guides](windows.md).
+Please click here and closely [follow the guides](windows.md).